Angelinaaaaaaaaaaaa/Skin_Type_Classification/README.md

 ## 8 Statement of Collaboration
 Name: Chengkai Yao,	 Title: Leader, Project Manager, Coder, Writer,
-Contribution: Lead and assign members with tasks; design the framework of this project; coded part of preprocessing, all of Baseline model and CNN model; contributed on the report’s structure, details, and insights(Discussion).
+Contribution: Lead and assign members with tasks; design the framework of this project; coded part of preprocessing (implemented pca), all of Baseline model and CNN model; contributed on the report’s structure, details, and insights(Discussion).

 Name: Angelina Zhang
 Contributed to coding to preprocess data, and writing reports for baseline models and CNN models with Grace.
 Participated in discussions and managed the GitHub repository.